malbrain/Btree-source-code/README.md

 threadskv5.c	Multi-Threaded/Multi-Process based on threadskv4b that supports bi-directional cursors through the btree.
 Also supports raw disk partitions for btrees.

 threadskv6.c	Multi-Threaded/Single-Process with traditional buffer pool manager using the swap device.
 Based on threadskv5 and btree2u.

+threadskv7.c	Multi-Threaded/Single-Process with atomic add of a set of keys

 Compilation is achieved on linux or Windows by: